Scotland’s largest teaching union accepts pay deal to end strikes

 EIS and SSTA leaders had recommended members accepted the deal.

-NASUWT members are also involved in the dispute and its general secretary, Patrick Roach, had condemned the latest offer from Scottish Education Secretary Shirley-Anne Somerville as “only a paltry improvement” on the previous proposal.
+NASUWT members are also involved in the dispute and its general secretary, Patrick Roach, had condemned the latest offer from Ms Somerville as “only a paltry improvement” on the previous proposal.

 That union is also balloting its members on the deal.